jawa0/jakmt/README.md

 * I want the fluid to be compressible
 	* I want to be able to simulate shock-waves by e.g. sending a sphere at high speed through the gas.
-* I'm not mathed-up enough yet to implement Navier-Stokes yet.
+* I'm not mathed-up enough yet to implement Navier-Stokes.
 See: Bridson.
 Fluid Simulation for Computer Graphics.

 See [Wikipedia's page on the Kinetic Theory of Gases](https://en.wikipedia.org/wiki/Kinetic_theory_of_gases).
 Or [this summary of kinetic theory on HyperPhysics](http://hyperphysics.phy-astr.gsu.edu/hbase/Kinetic/kinthe.html).